igor1309/swift-screenshotting/README.md

 `screenshot` and `screenshots`

+## Important note

+This library should be used in Xcode project (not Swift Package).

 ## Preparation

 _The following is optional, take it as an use example.
 For clarity and simplicity, we would consider ourselves living in the `SwiftUI` world._